viio00/NEU-LMS/README.md

-# NEU Library Visitor Management System
+# NEU Library Management System

 A full-stack application for managing library visitors with QR code support, real-time analytics, and an admin dashboard.